-The main reason businesses and SMEs opt for Invoice Financing is to generate and maintain their cash flow.
+The main reason businesses and SMEs in Malaysia opt for Invoice Financing, although knowing its strict requirements, is to generate and maintain their cash flow.
 Having access to the funds, otherwise tied up in invoices quickly, allows for the business to be in a better position to cover expenses.
-It also gives way for business to expand and explore new possibilities.
+It also gives way for businesses to expand and explore new possibilities.

 Extended payment terms

 Having to wait up between 30 to 90 days for invoices to be paid, can stunt the growth of a business.
 Especially in smaller businesses.
 However, clients are less likely to engage a business that has too short a payment term.
 This is where Invoice financing allows for businesses to confidently state longer payment terms while still maintaining cash flow.

 Unlike other business loans or SME financing options, it is exponentially easier for businesses to qualify for sales invoice financing so long as the company has no adverse credit history.